erwinheitzman/find-duplicate-strings/README.md

 └─────────┴──────────────┴───────────────────────────────┘
 ```

-You will be asked to enter a path to a file that the results can be written to (json):
+Lastly you will be asked to enter a path to a file that the results can be written to (json):

 ```bash
 ?
 Please provide a filepath to store the output.